 A grade II tumor grows more quickly and is often called atypical meningioma.

 A grade III tumor grows and spreads very quickly and is often called anaplastic or malignant meningioma.

 Age.
 In adults, the age that a person is diagnosed with meningioma is one of the best ways to predict prognosis.
-In general, the younger the adult, the better the prognosis.
+In general, the younger the person, the better the prognosis.